-Item Name Description 1 Part number 1 Controller part number.
-2 Product type Product type.
-3 Alerts and compliance General alerts and compliance information.
-4 Controller information Controller model and version.
-5 Electrical information.
-Controller electrical requirements.
-6 MAC Address MAC address for the robot controller.
-7 Production information The following information is provided.
+Item Name Description 1 Part number The controller part number is displayed.
+2 Product type The product type is displayed.
+3 Alerts and compliance General alerts and compliance information is displayed.
+4 Controller information The controller model and general electrical power supply information is displayed.
+5 MAC Address Reserved for future use.
+6 Production information The following information is provided.
 SN indicates the serial number.
 Lot.
 No. indicates the lot number in the format of DDMYYFF.
-Month number 1 to 9 for January to September, X for October, Y for Novem- ber, and Z for December.
+Month number 1 to 9 for January to September, X for October, Y for November, and Z for December.
 FF is reserved for internal use.
-Product origin information.
+Product origin information is displayed.

-^{1.} Refer to 1-5 Model Numbers on page 1-14 for model information.
+\1.
+Refer to 1-5 Model Numbers on page 1-15 for model information.